SocAIty/fastSDK/README.md

 # Readme coming soon...

-# Socaity-Client: Built your SDK for any hosted service
+# FastSDK: Built your SDK for any hosted service

 Ever wanted to use web APIs as if they are any other python function?
 It was never easier to build an SDK for your hosted services, than it is with socaity-client.